joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

-> I (originally) skipped the Î in favour of Ñ due to various soft reasons, so I am sure what is best:
+> I (originally) skipped the Î in favour of Ñ due to various soft reasons, so I am not sure yet what is the best:
 >
 > - The related number is 29; the nine starts with the letter N.
 > - The capital 'i' can be confused with letter 'l' (el) depending on fonts, however, there is no letter L with a circumflex ^, so an i with a ^ is unique.